 Link to details: Council

-What they do: Alliance Members may work as representatives, team members, and on groups.
+What they do: Alliance Members may serve as program representatives and on Project or Standing Groups.
 Member staff are the backbone of the Alliance.

 Who are its members: Staff working at any institution that is a member of the Alliance are considered members.